novag/LoRa-ATtiny-Node/README.md

 ## Features

-This library provides a usable LoRaWAN 1.0 Class A implementation supporting the EU-868 band.
+This library provides a LoRaWAN 1.0 Class A implementation for the EU-868 band.

 The library has some support for LoRaWAN 1.1 which is not usable yet.

-- Sending uplink packets, not taking into account duty cycles.
+- Sending uplink packets, *not* taking into account duty cycles.
 - Message encryption and message integrity checking.
 - Over-the-Air Activation (OTAA).
 - Activation by Personalization (ABP).
-- Adaptive Data Rate for spreading factors (ADR).
+- Adaptive Data Rate (ADR).
 - Receiving downlink packets in the RX1 and RX2 windows.
-- MAC command processing for LinkAdr and RxParamSetup requests.
+- MAC command processing for LinkAdr, RxParamSetup, DevStatus and RxTimingSetup requests.

 ## Requirements and Limitations

 ### No event handling
 This library does not implement any kind of event handling.
 A call to the Join and SendData methods will block for several seconds until the end of the second receive window.

+Be sure to put connected sensors into sleep mode before sending data to save energy!

 ### Timer0
 SlimLoRa uses the Timer0 on every call of the Join or SendData methods.
 Between these calls Timer0 can be used by the user for other purposes.
 See also timing.h and timing.c.

 ### Memory requirements
-SlimLoRa uses about 350 bytes of SRAM for its stack and about 64 bytes for global symbols.
+SlimLoRa uses a maximum of 141 bytes of RAM for its stack and 103 bytes for global symbols.

-The current project has a maximum total SRAM usage of about 460 bytes.
+The current project has a maximum total RAM usage of about 250 bytes.
 On an ATtiny85 you should never call into the Join and SendData methods from deeply nested functions.
 Analyze and profile your program!

 ## Configuration

-Attached sensors can be configured in the config.h header file.
-You should also configure the DeviceEUI, JoinEUI (AppEUI) and the keys in this file.
+LoRaWAN settings and attached sensors can be configured in the config.h header file.

-Enabling and disabling the ADR mechanism can be done using the SetAdrEnabled method.

 #### Debug output